 Data regarding the membership of the System for use as a basis for the actuarial valuation and the GASB 68 requirements were furnished by the System office.
-The following table summarizes the membership of the System as of June 30, 2020.
+The following table summarizes the membership of the System as of June 30, 2021, the Valuation Date.